nyurik/tilelive-pgquery/README.md

 * `port` (integer) - PostgreSQL port.
 Could be used multiple times for load balancing.
 If given, must be used once or the same number of times as there are hosts.
 Uses `PGPORT` env var if not set.
 * `username` (string) - PostgreSQL username.
 Uses `PGUSER` env var if not set.
 * `password` (string) - PostgreSQL password.
 Uses `PGPASSWORD` env var if not set.
-* `maxpool` (integer) - size of the connection pool (default=10).
+* `maxpool` (integer) - size of the per-server connection pool (default=10).
 If given, must be used once or the same number of times as there are hosts.
 * `minzoom` (zoom) - minimum allowed zoom (default=0)
 * `maxzoom` (zoom) - maximum allowed zoom (default=22)
 * `testOnStartup` (tile index) - set which tile (in z/x/y or z,x,y format) to get on startup to verify database connection.
 To disable, set to an empty value.
 By default uses a simple tile in Norway on zoom 10.